Sam Ivey, Area Management Biologist

 - Dipnetting for hooligan in the lower Susitna River should continue to be good through this weekend but will dry up soon.
 Boat down from Deshka Landing and look for gulls as they give away the location hooligan can be found along sandbars where they spawn.
 Most hooligan are found downstream from the mouth of the Deshka River down to below the Yentna confluence.
 Also try fishing in the lower Yentna River itself.
 This is primarily a boat fishery.
 Dipping from the road system has limited success; try fishing the Susitna just downstream of the mouth of Willow Creek.

 - You must hold an Alaskan resident sport fishing license to use a dipnet to catch hooligan.
 You may take as many hooligan as you will use.

 Please review the emergency orders and advisory announcements below in their entirety before heading out on your next fishing trip.

-- Emergency Order 2-R-2-19-22 adds Leech, Summit, Zero, Kings, and Anderson lakes to the list of lakes stocked with hatchery fish.
-The bag and possession limit for rainbow trout in these lakes is five fish, of which only one may be 20 inches or greater in length.
-The bag and possession limit for Arctic grayling is five fish, no size limit.
-This emergency order is effective for the 2022 season.
+- Emergency Order 2-R-2-02-23 adds Leech, Summit, Zero, Kings, and Anderson lakes to the list of lakes stocked with hatchery fish.
+The bag and possession limit for rainbow trout in these lakes is five fish, of which only one maybe 20 inches or greater in length.
+The bag and possession limit for Arctic grayling is five fish, with no size limit.
+This emergency order is effective for the 2023 season.

-Don’t forget to purchase your 2022 sport fishing license and king stamp!
-Purchase your 2022 sport fishing license and king stamp through the ADF&G online store and print it off from the comfort of your own home.
-Also, make sure to review emergency orders, advisory announcements, and the 2022 Southcentral Alaska Sport Fishing Regulations Summary booklet for the area you are fishing in before you head out.
+Don’t forget to purchase your 2023 sport fishing license and king stamp!
+These can be purchased through the ADF&G online store and printed off from the comfort of your own home.
+Also, make sure to review emergency orders, advisory announcements, and the 2023 Southcentral Alaska Sport Fishing Regulations Summary booklet for the area you are fishing in before you head out.